RaVkloc/IRC_Chat/README.md

 ## Server
 Based on multi-theading architecture so it can serve many users at the same time.
-Using MySQL databse. ipv4 v6 (przed database)
+Support for Internet Protocol version 4 and 6.
+Using MySQL databse.
 Database keeps:
 - users data (id, username, hashed password, token, current room)
 - room data (id, name, owner)